retaildevcrews/helium/docs/aks/README.md

   - If you use an existing resource group, please make sure to apply resource locks to avoid accidentally deleting resources

 - You will create 3 resource groups
-  - One for CosmosDB
   - One for ACR
-  - One for App Service, Key Vault and Azure Monitor
+  - One for App Service or AKS, Key Vault and Azure Monitor
+  - One for Cosmos DB (see create and load sample data to Cosmos DB step)

 ```bash